Welcome Francophiles

 Revel (Tarn)

+The towns reflect the locally obtained building materials, Mirepoix has wooden arcades and supports.
 L'isle sur Tarn is made of red sandstone, and Sauveterre is built with harder limestone material.

 Many are classed as amongst the "Most Beautiful Villages in France"